 Direct Sales Tax Deductions

-All direct sales companies, or home based businesses, have many different tax deduction options that can help you save money when you begin to file your taxes each year.
+All direct sales companies, or home based businesses, have many different tax deduction options available that can help you save money when you begin to file your taxes each year.
 When you have a direct sales business, you should do your best to take advantage of all the tax deductions that are available to you for the direct sales business that you are involved with.
 When you do use all your tax deductions you can greatly reduce the taxes that you owe each year, and in some cases, eliminate the taxes you owe all together.
 In very rare cases you could even possibly receive a tax refund.
-When you are running any kind of home business, including direct sales businesses, you need to know everything you can about every aspect of that business, including the tax deductions that are available.
+When you are running any kind of home business, including direct sales businesses, you need to learn everything you can about every aspect of that business, including the tax deductions that are available.

 I am not a tax professional by any means, but these are things I have learned from personal studies through the internet and other sources.
 I also have an Associated Degree in Business Management.
 You should always consult a tax professional if you are unsure about the deductions for your direct sales business.